ZhiweiNiepku/ProtFound-V/README.md

 # Coming soon!
-# The relevant code and the pretrained model of "Cracking the evolutionary code of virus with large language models" will be available here!
+# The relevant code and the pretrained model of "Evolution-guided large language model is a predictor of virus mutation trends" will be available here!